Kidwelly: Tourism

-Local attractions include Kidwelly Castle, founded in 1106; a fourteenth-century bridge and gate; the former quay (now a nature reserve); a Norman parish church, and an industrial museum.
+Local landmarks include Kidwelly Castle, founded in 1106; a fourteenth-century bridge and gate; the former quay (now a nature reserve); and St Mary's Church.

 Kidwelly Carnival is an annual event held on the second Saturday of July.
 Previous carnivals have featured aerial displays.

 The town is twinned with French village Saint-Jacut-de-la-Mer on the north coast of Brittany.